felixliu42/overnight-returns-futures/README.md

 ![Extensions](figures/fig_extensions.png)

-Taken together: closure-based explanations (building up optimism, locked-in risk compensation) are ruled out.
+Conclusion: closure-based explanations (building up optimism, locked-in risk compensation) are ruled out.
 The overnight premium is a property of the weekday clock - volatility lives inside the US trading day, returns accrue outside it.
 This applies to all venues tested in this study, which is an argument against any explanation that leans on equity-market structure alone.

 Derived legs data for all six instruments (SPY, QQQ, ES, NQ, BTC, ETH) is committed in `data/`, so these tables can be reproduced from a clone.

 Caveats: crypto sample is 2017-2026 with large drift and volatility; crypto "market open" was logged at 9:00 ET due to only having hourly bars, but an NQ 9:00-boundary check shows the half-hour shift is immaterial; ETF prices are adjusted series (dividend effects of ~1%/yr may smear across legs).

 ## Reproducing